adly/blingalytics/README.rst

 * Define new reports quickly by writing simple Python

-* Pluggable data source and caching structure - use the built-in modules or write one for your own particular needs
+* Pluggable data source infrastructure — use the built-in modules or write one for your own particular needs

-* Output your report data to powerful HTML/JavaScript tables, with paging, sorting and more
+* Powerful caching system allows for fast and easy sorting and paging

+Whatever business initiatives and performance indicators you want to look at, Blingalytics offers the tools you need to slice and dice your data.
+Maybe you want to see the number of retweets your clients get over time.
+Or maybe you simply want to track your revenue and other financial indicators.
+Perhaps you need to track how many virtual tractors your virtual farmers are purchasing.
+Blingalytics can probably help.

 For the full documentation, please visit it over on `Read the Docs`_.
 Or if you're feeling particularly do-it-yourself today, you can always build the